sxcdennis/Linux-Guides/pxe.md

 ```
 As you can see CentOS 7 boot images (kernel and initrd) reside in a directory named **centos7** relative to **/var/lib/tftpboot** (on an absolute system path this would mean **/var/lib/tftpboot/centos7**) and the installer repositories can be reached by using FTP protocol on **192.168.101.55/pub** network location – in this case the repos are hosted locally because the IP address is the same as the PXE server address).

-Also menu **label 3** specifies that the client installation should be done from a remote location via **VNC** (here replace VNC **password** with a strong password) in case you install on a headless client and the menu label 2 specifies as installation sources a CentOS 7 official Internet mirror (this case requires an Internet connection available on client through DHCP and NAT).

 ## Add CentOS 7 Boot Images to PXE Server